September 21, 2018

 We consider this release to be the best version of Apache available, and encourage users of all prior versions to upgrade.

-This release requires the Apache Portable Runtime (APR) version 1.5.x and APR-Util version 1.5.x.
+This release requires the Apache Portable Runtime (APR), minimum version 1.5.x, and APR-Util, minimum version 1.5.x.
+Some features may require the 1.6.x version of both APR and APR-Util.
 The APR libraries must be upgraded for all features of httpd to operate correctly.

 Apache HTTP Server 2.4 provides a number of improvements and enhancements over the 2.2 version.
 A listing and description of these features is available via: